codepath/android_guides/Robolectric-Installation-for-Unit-Testing.md

 public class MyActivityTest {
 ```

 The [Roboelectric guide](http://robolectric.org/writing-a-test/) is also a useful resource.
-Each of your tests must be annotated with a `Test` decorator.
+Each of your tests must contain an `@Test` annotation.

 ## Running tests